PetrSebela/TerrainGeneration/README.md

 ![Repository baner](/RepoBaner.png)

 # Terrain generation
-This project foceuses on proplematics of procedural generation and optimization of 3D rendering<br>
+This project foceuses on problematics of procedural generation and optimization of 3D rendering<br>
 Built on Unity version 2021.3.20f1 LTS

 ## Features